skellis46/embodied-camera/embodied-camera-application-proposal.md

 Its screen (device as screen) is also a lens.
 Turned back on ourselves (third-person perspective).
 Device as screen, device as lens.

-screens today are "methods for the management of attention that use partitioning and sedentarization, rndering bodies controllable and useful simultaneously, even as they simular the illusion of choices and 'interactivity'"[@crary_suspensions_2001 p.75]
+screens today are "methods for the management of attention that use partitioning and sedentarization, rendering bodies controllable and useful simultaneously, even as they simular the illusion of choices and 'interactivity'"[@crary_suspensions_2001 p.75]

 >proprioception, an important perceptual alternative to our vision, and one that is crucial for dealing with disorientation.[@cooper-albright_how_2019 p.62]